qcode-software/qcode-tcl/doc/tutorial-3-the-database.md

 Create a blank database called `test`.

 #### Set postgresql and controlport
-Now we need to modiyfy your naviserver config to set the parameters for postgresql and a controlport.
+Now we need to modify your Naviserver config to set the parameters for postgresql and a controlport.
 To make sure it all works replace your full config file with [full config](/doc/qc-config.tcl)

 You can find more about the configurations at the bottom of your new file.